Biomet Hip Replacement

-Despite reports of problems, neither the manufacturer nor the FDA (Food and Drug Administration) has implemented a Biomet hip replacement recall.
+Despite agreeing to the settlement, the manufacturer maintains that plaintiff injuries are not due to the hip implants.
+Neither the manufacturer nor the FDA (Food and Drug Administration) has implemented a Biomet hip replacement recall.

 Biomet Orthopedics introduced its first metal-backed acetabular cup hip replacement device in 1980.
 This type of device, which is basically a metal ball inside a metal cup that attempts to replicate a person’s natural hip joint, soon became the industry standard.
 Biomet built on this success to transform itself from a struggling Midwestern medical device manufacturer into a global participant in a multi-billion dollar industry.